-- ◆ VLAN ID The VLAN ID of the group. - ♦ Groups The groups ID of the group displayed. - ◆ Port The switch port number. - Mode Indicate the filtering mode maintained per (VLAN ID, port number, Group Address) basis.
+- VLAN ID VLAN identifier. - Group The IP address of a multicast group detected on this interface. - Port Port identifier. - Mode The filtering mode maintained per VLAN ID, port number, and Group Address.
 It can be either Include or Exclude. - Source Address IP Address of the source.
-Currently, system limits the total number of IP source addresses for filtering to be 128.
-When there is not any source filtering address, the text "None" is shown in the Source Address field. - ◆ Type The type can be either Allow or Deny. - Hardware Filter/Switch Indicates whether data plane destined to the specific group address from the source IPv4/IPv6 address could be handled by chip or not.
+The maximum number of IP source addresses available for filtering is 128.
+When there is no source filtering address, "None" is shown in this field. - Type Indicates the Type, either Allow or Deny. - Hardware Filter/Switch Indicates whether the data plane destined to the specific group address from the source IPv4 address can be handled by the chip or not.

-To display information for MVR channel groups, click Monitor, MVR, and MVR SFM Information.
+To display MVR Source-Filtered Multicast Information, click Monitor, MVR, MVR SFM Information.